Exculpatory Evidence: Knowing Your Rights

 Rubin, Glickman, Steinberg & Gifford P.C.

 When a person has been accused of a crime, there are several types of evidence that can be used to either prove their guilt or innocence.
 One type of evidence is known as exculpatory evidence, and it involves information that would be favorable to the defendant.
-It is a Constitutional right for a criminal defendant to have access to exculpatory evidence, even if they do not ask for it.
+It is a Constitutional right for criminal defendants to have access to exculpatory evidence, even if they do not ask for it.

 If you have been accused of a crime, your attorney will seek the best evidence available to help you fight the case and avoid prosecution.
-While they do not have to request exculpatory evidence held in a defendant’s case, they generally will make a motion to ensure that all evidence that could potentially exonerate you are revealed and considered in your defense.
+While they do not have to request exculpatory evidence held in a defendant’s case, they generally will make a motion to ensure that all evidence that could potentially exonerate you is revealed and considered in your defense.

 What Is Exculpatory Evidence?

 As noted, exculpatory evidence is information that the prosecution has that would be favorable to your case.
-This type of evidence can include eyewitness or expert witness testimony, surveillance videos, photos, text messages, and emails that help make your argument while disproving at least some of the prosecution’s claims against you.
+This type of evidence can include eyewitness or expert witness testimony, surveillance videos, photos, text messages, emails, and physical evidence that help make your argument while disproving at least some of the prosecution’s claims against you.
 Here is a look at the type of exculpatory evidence your attorney has a right to obtain when defending you.

 Types of Exculpatory Evidence That Can Be Present in a Criminal Case